Other design considerations for login

 Your organisation must provide the service user with the ability to logout from the application, online service, or session following an initial authentication by RealMe service, and this must close the user’s session.
-This should be in the top right hand header to ensure a consistent user experience.
+The log out button should be in the top right hand corner of the header to ensure a consistent user experience.

-The label should ideally display “logout”, in order to provide consistency for customers.
+The button should ideally display “Log out”, in order to provide consistency for customers.
 In some instances, an alternate form such as log out or sign-out may be used, where this is embedded in the underlying application software.

 Note that some actions, such as filling in forms, may not be detected as activity, so services need to be appropriately designed to avoid users timing out in these circumstances.

 Your organisation is responsible for providing appropriate functionality to log out a customer after 15 minutes of inactivity.

 If your online service uses a moderate strength login, consider if more information should be communicated to users.
 The idea of extra security and RealMe codes (TXT and Authenticator app) will not be familiar to all users.

 When a user is redirected from your agency to the RealMe login service to be authenticated at moderate strength, they will be helped through the process of adding a mobile phone for code by TXT if they only have a basic login with username and password.

 The basic information for moderate strength users is:

 - The user must have a mobile phone to receive codes by TXT.

 - The user should be familiar with how TXT messaging works.